Áʼa꞉líya Warbus

-Áʼa:líya Theresa Warbus (born 1984 or 1985) is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) since the 2024 election.
-A member of the Conservative Party, she represents the electoral district of Chilliwack-Cultus Lake.
+Áʼa:líya Theresa Warbus MLA (born 1984 or 1985) is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Chilliwack-Cultus Lake since 2024.
+A member of the Conservative Party, she served as the Opposition House Leader in the legislature from 2024 to 2026.

 Warbus is the daughter of Steven Point, a former lieutenant governor of British Columbia.
 She is a member of the Stó꞉lō nation, the first Stó꞉lō person to be elected in British Columbia.
 Warbus describes her beliefs as being part of the "progressive conservative movement".
-Upon being elected, she was appointed the Conservative Party's house leader by John Rustad.
+Upon being elected, she was appointed the Conservative Party's house leader by John Rustad, a position she held until 2026.

+Warbus briefly left the Conservative Party to sit as an independent in August 2026 before joining CentreBC in September.
+Four days later, she rejoined the Conservative caucus on September 22.

 Prior to being elected, Warbus was an artist, filmmaker, and singer.
 She served as professor at Capilano University's Indigenous digital film department and as the Indigenous artist-in-residence for Kwantlen Polytechnic University.
 Ahead of her election, she was working as the Director of Cultural Communications at the Stó꞉lō Xwexwilmexw Government.
 Alongside her husband, Kalvin Warbus, she runs the film production studio Salish Legends Media.
 Warbus previously performed under the stage names Keliya, Apt Exact, and T Mela_D, the latter two while she was in the hip hop group Rapsure Risin'.